CentreForDigitalHumanities/myresearch/docs/using_GraphQLList.md

 # Using GraphQLList

 For list pages in MyResearch, we use GraphQLList.
-This is a custom implementation of UUList, which is itself a custom vue component for rendering lists, part of [CDH Vue-lib](https://github.com/CentreForDigitalHumanities/Vue-lib).
-GraphQLList has been developed for use in the [DIAPP](https://github.com/CentreForDigitalHumanities/DIAPP).
-For now (nov.
-2025), we have simply copied this implementation into MyResearch, but ideally, these vue components and custom Graphene/Django objects used for GraphQLList, should live in a separate library for other portals using the Vue/GraphQL/Django stack.
+This is a custom implementation of UUList, which is itself a custom Vue component for rendering lists, part of [CDH Vue-lib](https://github.com/CentreForDigitalHumanities/Vue-lib).
+GraphQLList has originally been developed for use in the [DIAPP](https://github.com/CentreForDigitalHumanities/DIAPP).
+For now (Nov.
+2025), we have simply copied this implementation into MyResearch, but ideally, these Vue components and custom Graphene/Django objects used for GraphQLList, should live in a separate library for other portals using the Vue/GraphQL/Django stack.
 This is a quick piece of documentation to explain how to use GraphQLList, as there are a lot of moving parts.

 ## What does GraphQLList do?